Colorado AI Act in · EU AI Act (High-Risk) in · ISO 42001 + NIST AI RMF + OpenClaw + Agentic AI — organized into editable implementation artifacts

 It does not mean the retrieval system is broken.
 It means wider rollout should wait until trust boundaries, evidence, or review discipline are stronger.

 The missing value is data handling policy, disclosure response procedure, evidence discipline, and formal impact review.
-That sits in ACT Tier 2.
+That sits in AI Controls Professional.

 Question 1 of 120% complete